Homebaked Nearby

 5.)
 Are pets allowed in a home kitchen under Texas Cottage Food Law?
 The law doesn’t specifically mention pets, but as a best practice, they shouldn’t be in the kitchen during food preparation or storage.
 Please clean all food preparation surfaces prior to commencing cottage food operations.
 On Homebaked Nearby, pets are not permitted in the home kitchen during food preparation, food storage, and equipment storage to uphold a higher and more common standard of food safety.

 6.)
 How can I legally expand beyond Texas Cottage Food Law?
-Under Texas Cottage Food Law, TCS (time/temperature control for safety) foods, meats, and interstate sales are prohibited.
+Under Texas Cottage Food Law, certain TCS foods (such as meat and ice products) and interstate sales are prohibited.
 To expand, you’ll need to check with:

 1.)
 Your Local Health Department (if your area has one)